pointless-lang/pointless/site/pages/docs/best-practices/index.md

 ## Use Specific Functions

-If a function exists that accomplishes a specific task, choose it over more general functions.
+If a function exists that specifically accomplishes a desired task, choose it over more general functions.

 ```ptls --no-eval --class good